-Develop a procedure for forming an employee resource group on your initiative.
+Develop a procedure for forming an employee resource group on your inclusion initiatives.
 Making it simple for people to start new ERGs or join existing ones will promote membership.
 Establish fundamental policies and channels for organizational support by working with the human resources department.
-Employees should be able to approach their seniors or HR without any hesitation.
+Employees should be able to approach their senior leaders or HR without any hesitation.
 They should be faithfully and intentionally guided through developing a group mission and setting up a meeting schedule by your HR representatives.

 Grant Financial Assistance